JohnDaWalka/chainlink/system-tests/tests/smoke/capabilities/guidelines.md

 Similar to HTTP ports, ensure each nodeset has a unique database port.

-For a working example of a multi-DON setup, refer to the [`environment-multi-don.toml`](environment-multi-don.toml) file.
+For a working example of a multi-DON setup, refer to the [`environment-capabilities-don.toml`](environment-capabilities-don.toml) file.

 ---